Electric arc: Health hazards

 Exposure to an arc-producing device can pose health hazards.
 An arc formed in air will ionize oxygen and nitrogen, which then can re-form into reactive molecules such as ozone and nitric oxide.
 These products can be damaging to the mucous membranes.
 Plants are also susceptible to ozone poisoning.
 These hazards are greatest when the arc is continuous and in an enclosed space such as a room.
 An arc that occurs outside is less of a hazard because the heated ionized gases will rise up into the air and dissipate into the atmosphere.
 Spark gaps which only intermittently produce short spark bursts are also minimally hazardous because the volume of ions generated is very small.

 Arcs can also produce a broad spectrum of wavelengths spanning the visible light and the invisible ultraviolet and infrared spectrum.
-Very intense arcs generated by means such as arc welding can produce significant amounts of ultraviolet radiation which is damaging to the cornea of the observer.
-These arcs should only be observed through special dark filters which reduce the arc intensity and shield the observer's eyes from the ultraviolet rays.
+Very intense arcs generated by means such as arc welding can produce significant amounts of ultraviolet radiation which is damaging to the cornea of the observer and can cause sunburn.
+These arcs should only be observed through special dark filters such as a welding helmet which reduce the arc intensity and shield the observer's eyes from the ultraviolet rays, and exposed skin should be covered with clothing.

+Arc flashes from high-current electrical equipment are very hazardous.
+They can violently eject plasma and molten metal, the intense radiation can rapidly ignite clothing and cause fatal burns even from some distance, and a high pressure blast can occur.
+Work in close proximity to equipment that can cause such an arc flash requires protective equipment that is rated to resist the amount of energy that could be released in the case of a fault.